nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 100 guests without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should only be able to support one wedding event at a time.
+5. Should load the list of guests in under 3 seconds, even when _filtering_ the list.
+6. GUI should be intuitive and easy to learn for wedding planners to manage the guest list.
+7. Guest list should be saved and updated throughout uses.

 *{More to be added}*